Go directly to: Front License Plate Bracket Prep

 I’ve read how some users are hanging the plate in the grille using tie-straps to avoid drilling holes into the fascia, but I feel strongly that would not be a good practice, since the airflow for the radiator, transmission cooler, turbo intercooler and the crucial ram-air inlet for your engine’s filtered combustion air may be somewhat inhibited or blocked.
 Remember, the vehicle has been designed and wind-tunnel verified with the factory chosen location of the license plate in mind.
 Others are using brackets that screw into the tow-hook opening, which is at least on the opposite side of the grille from the ram-air opening, but aside from the plate looking worse there than the factory intended location (in my opinion), the altered location of the plate still raises the question as to how air-flow is affected.

-One no-holes solution was offered by muserltd (Stelvio) after I wrote this article (see first comment below) and is worth consideration in my opinion.
+One no-holes solution was offered by muserltd (Stelvio) after I wrote this article (see first comment below) and is worth consideration in my opinion for installing in the factory location, but without the factory bracket, holes and rivets.
 The neoprene rubber license plate holders are used by dealers (while you test drive their vehicles) by hanging them out of the trunk.